TotallyNotChase/valida/README.md

 * [validation](https://hackage.haskell.org/package/validation)
 * [validation-selective](https://hackage.haskell.org/package/validation-selective)

-`Valida` aims to be a minimal, batteries included, "version" of `Data.Validation` (from validation) and `Validation` (from `validation-selective`).
-It borrows many philosophies from said packages, and aims to provide a convenient, minimal way to model the common usecases of them.
+`Valida` aims to be a minimal in terms of dependencies, but batteries included in terms of API.
+It borrows many philosophies from `Data.Validation` (from `validation`) and `Validation` (from `validation-selective`), and aims to provide a convenient, minimal way to model the common usecases of them.

 The `verify` function, combined with the `ValidationRule` combinators, and the parsec-esque `Validator` aims to assist in easily modeling typical validation usecases without too much boilerplate.
 The core idea, really, is [contravariance](#wait-couldnt-this-be-done-using-contravariant-functors) - the typical usecases, especially when validating product types (the most common target of validation), simply showcases contravariant functors.

 In essence, the validation style itself, is designed to look like [forma](https://hackage.haskell.org/package/forma).
 Though the actual types, and core concepts are significantly different.

+The goals can be summed up in-
+* Minimal - **Zero dependencies** apart from `base`.
+* Batteries included - `ValidationRule` combinators for almost every scenario.
+* Validation without the boiler plate - a highly specialized usage of contravariant functors to conveniently model the common validation usecases, without extra boilerplate.